input-output-hk/essential-cardano-content/content/glossary/fee.md

 image_text: ""
 ---

-**Fee**: the amount of ada charged for processing a transaction on Cardano.
+The amount of ada charged for processing a transaction on Cardano.